sylee2519/cosmoflow/README.md

 **Procedure:**

-0. Generate a hostfile to be used with horovodrun and srun.
+1. Generate a hostfile to be used with horovodrun and srun.

-1. For each epoch to kill, repeat the following steps.
+2. For each epoch to kill, repeat the following steps:
-    - Version 1
-    - Version 2
+    - Set `MY_JOBID`.
+    - Set `HVAC_LOG_DIR` and create it within the BB of each node.
+    - Run the HVAC Server.
+    - Run the training script with HVAC Client.
+    - Kill the processes.
+    - Copy the log directory out of BB.
+    - Empty the BB.

+3. Repeat step 2 with ver2.

-## Experiment 3: Multiple Node Failures at Specific Epochs
+### Experiment 3: Multiple Node Failures at Specific Epochs

 **Objective:** Evaluate the performance and recovery of the HVAC system (both ver1 and ver2) under multiple node failures at specific epochs.